Pravardhitha/Pravardhitha/README.md

 - 👋 Hi, I’m @Pravardhitha
-- 👀 I’m interested in AI
+- 👀 Right now I’m interested in Computational Astrophysics.
+Collaboration of computer science with astronomy
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Machine learning, deep learning algorithms
-- 📫 How to reach me ...

 <!---
 Pravardhitha/Pravardhitha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.